NioTheFirst/ScType/README.md

 `slither --detect tcheck .`

 ScType will be able to automatically typecheck calls to any functions as long as the function is somewhere within the directory.

+However, ScType needs type files to be made for each contract that needs to be checked.
+Details can be found in the `create_typefile.md` file.

 # Docker